-- Securities issued/guaranteed by the Central, State and local governments and/or repos/reverse repos/ready forward contracts in such government securities as are or may be permitted under the Regulations and RBI from time to time (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - Debt obligations of domestic government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee. - Corporate debt (of both public and private sector undertakings) - Debt obligations of banks (both public and private sector) and development financial institutions - Money market instruments (which includes but is not limited to commercial papers, commercial bills, treasury bills, usance bills, government securities having unexpired maturity upto one year, certificates of deposit, bills rediscounting, TREPS, repo, call money and any other like instruments as are or may be permitted under the Regulations and RBI from time to time.) - Cash or cash equivalents with residual maturity of less than 91 days will not be treated as creating any exposure. - Certificate of Deposits (CDs) - Commercial Paper (CPs) - Bank Fixed Deposits as permitted by SEBI - Bills of Exchange/Promissory Notes - Securitised Debt (asset backed securities, mortgage-backed securities, pass through certificates, collateralised debt obligations or any other instruments as may be prevailing and permissible under the Regulations from time to time - TREPS & reverse repos, including repo in corporate bond - Debt instruments with special features (Additional Tier 1/Additional Tier 2 Bonds) - Repurchase and reverse repurchase obligations in securities - Fixed Income Derivative instruments like Exchange Traded Interest Rate Futures, Interest Rate Swaps, Forward Rate Agreements and such other derivative instruments as permitted by SEBI/RBI.
-The non-convertible part of convertible securities - Deposits of scheduled commercial banks as permitted under the extant Regulations. - Derivative instruments like Interest Rate Swaps, Forward Rate Agreements and such other derivative instruments permitted by SEBI/RBI - Any other domestic fixed income securities - Pass through, Pay through or other Participation Certificates representing interest in a pool of assets including receivables - The Scheme may participate in short selling and securities lending as permitted under the Regulations.
+• Securities issued/guaranteed by the Central, State and local governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills)

+- Debt obligations of domestic government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - Corporate debt (of both public and private sector undertakings) - Debt obligations of banks (both public and private sector) and development financial institutions - Money market instruments permitted by SEBI and/or RBI, having residual maturities of up to 1 year - Cash or cash equivalents with residual maturity of less than 91 days will not be treated as creating any exposure. - Certificate of Deposits (CDs) - Commercial Paper (CPs) - Bank Fixed Deposits as permitted by SEBI - Bills of Exchange/Promissory Notes - Securitised Debt - TREPS & reverse repos, including repo in corporate bond - Repurchase and reverse repurchase obligations in securities - Derivatives - The non-convertible part of convertible securities - Any other domestic fixed income securities - Pass through, Pay through or other Participation Certificates representing interest in a pool of assets including receivables - Any other instruments as may be permitted by SEBI from time to time. - The securities mentioned above could be listed, unlisted, privately placed, secured, unsecured, rated or unrated and of any maturity as enabled under SEBI MF Regulations/circulars/RBI.
+The securities may be acquired through New Fund Offers (NFOs), secondary market operations, and private placement, rights offers or negotiated deals. - The Scheme may participate in short selling and securities lending as permitted under the Regulations.